Nassau Coliseum: Hockey

 The New York Raiders, intended by the fledgling World Hockey Association to be their flagship franchise, were slated to play in the new Nassau Coliseum in 1972–73.
 However, the Nassau County government did not consider the WHA a fully professional league and wanted nothing to do with the Raiders.

 Nassau County retained William Shea to get an NHL team to play in the new building.
 The NHL responded by hastily awarding a franchise to Long Island—the New York Islanders—which forced the Raiders to play in Madison Square Garden, in the shadow of the New York Rangers.
 On October 7, 1972, the first Islanders game in Nassau Coliseum was played as the Atlanta Flames visited the Islanders.
 Flames forward Morris Stefaniw scored the first NHL goal in the building at 6:56 of the first period, while Ed Westfall scored the first goal for the Islanders, as the Flames won the game 3–2.
 The first Islanders' home win at the arena was on October 12, 1972, where they defeated the Los Angeles Kings 3–2.
 The Islanders' first playoff win at the arena came on April 20, 1975, where they defeated the Pittsburgh Penguins 4–2.
 On April 22, 1976, the Islanders earned their first playoff series victory at the arena by defeating the Buffalo Sabres 3–2, and winning the series 4–2.

 On February 8, 1983, the arena hosted the 35th National Hockey League All-Star Game, during which Wayne Gretzky scored four goals in the third period and was honored as the game's most valuable player.

-The Islanders were 11–1 in Stanley Cup Finals games at the Coliseum.
+The Islanders were 11–1 in Stanley Cup Final games at the Coliseum.
 Their only loss was a 1–0 setback in Game 1 in 1984 to the Edmonton Oilers.
 Team's fans nicknamed the arena "Fort Neverlose" in honor of the team's strong home record during the finals.

 Nassau Coliseum hosted minor league hockey prior to the awarding of the Islanders franchise, an event that was brought back in 2005, when the Islanders-affiliated Bridgeport Sound Tigers of the American Hockey League (AHL) played two "home" games at the Coliseum in the absence of NHL hockey due to the 2004–05 NHL lockout.
 On April 17–18, 2009, the Sound Tigers played two of their home playoff games against the Wilkes-Barre/Scranton Penguins at the Coliseum due to a scheduling conflict at the Arena at Harbor Yard in Bridgeport, Connecticut, the team's home.